TJCole03/Tomatoes/readme.md

 - Type Command: `control+C` to stop server on port 3002.
 - Type command: `npm run test`
         - User can now see all 8 tests between two different models passing

-- LOAD TEST:
+- ARTILLERY TEST:

-- Type Command: `control+C` to stop server
+- Type command: `control+C` to end testing in terminal
-- Navigate to the right-pointed arrow in the bos with `zsh` adjacent
+- Navigate to the boxed-in, right-pointed arrow with `zsh` adjacent.
+It is on the top bar of the terminal towards the right.
     - Click and select `Split Terminal`
-- In one terminal, type command: `npm run dev`
+- In one terminal, type command: `npm run dev` to open server
-- In the new terminal, type command: `npm run load`
+- In the new terminal, type command: `npm run load` to run artillery test
     - User can now see the latency of the `POST` function on their system

+### Starting_App_In_Dev_Mode
 ### Starting_App_Without_Dev_Mode